-Hunting, fishing and camping dominate the list of current recreation activities described for each RMZ in Table 2.
-However, numerous other outdoor recreation pursuits are in evidence in the MKMA.
-Estimates of current levels of use range from 10-50 users per year in the smaller provincial parks and more remote RMZs to thousands in the major provincial parks adjacent to the Alaska Highway.
+Hunting and fishing activities dominate the list of current recreation activities described for each RMZ in Table 3.
+However, numerous other outdoor recreation pursuits are in evidence in the M-KMA.
+Estimates of current levels of use in the original M-KMA range from: 10-50 users per year in the smaller provincial parks and more remote RMZs; to thousands in the major provincial parks adjacent to the Alaska Highway.
+Estimates of current levels of use within the Mackenzie Addition range from 3-5 users per year up to 50-70 in 'busier' parts of the planning unit.